 FIGURE 1

-Axial image of CTV demonstrated a filling defect of the cavernous sinus bilaterally (black arrows) as opposed to the sigmoid sinus which is completely filled with contrast (white arrow).
+Axial image of computed tomography venogram demonstrated a filling defect of the cavernous sinus bilaterally (black arrows), as opposed to the sigmoid sinus, which is completely filled with contrast (white arrow).

 Figure 2A

-T1 3D MRI with Gadolinium at the venous phase revealed filling defects of the Cavernous sinuses (white arrow), in contrary to complete opacification of other dural sinuses (asterisk).
+T1 3D MRI with gadolinium at the venous phase revealed filling defects of the cavernous sinuses (white arrow), in contrast to complete opacification of other dural sinuses (asterisk).
 Enhancement of the carotid artery in the cavernous sinus is also noted (black arrow).

 Figure 2B

-MRA demonstrating bilateral cavernous ICA (white arrow) and MCA (black arrows) irregularity and narrowing.
+MRI demonstrating bilateral cavernous irregularity and narrowing of the internal carotid artery (white arrow) and middle cerebral artery (black arrows).

 Figure 2C

-Diffusion Weighted MRI revealed Watershed infarcts between MCA and ACA territories (black arrows).
+Diffusion-weighted MRI revealed watershed infarcts between middle cerebral artery and ACA territories (black arrows).